 Ready.
 Set.
 Tweet!

 Now that you’ve found a follower base, it’s time to start Tweeting.
-There’s a balance to how often you Tweet and what you should Tweet about.
-If you only post every once in awhile, it’s not going to make any impact.
+There’s a balance between how often you Tweet and what you should Tweet about.
+If you only post every once in a while, it’s not going to make any impact.
 On the other hand, if you post too often, you will lose your authenticity.
 Two to three times a day seems to be about the average amount of Tweets to keep people engaged without feeling bombarded with marketing materials.

 Hashtags are an important feature of Twitter.
 Hashtags connect tweets that talk about the same thing in one place.
 When people are looking for information on a product or service, this is how they find what they are looking for.